 According to the victim’s submissions, at that time there were over 50 Bard / Davol lawsuits pending in Federal Court.
 The mesh victims assert that Bard’ mesh medical devices are defective and dangerous.
 The victims are advocating for the lawsuits to be determined in the Southern District of Ohio or the Western District of Missouri

 Bard filed a response to the victims motion entitled, “DEFENDANTS C. R. BARD, INC. AND DAVOL INC.’S RESPONSE TO PLAINTIFFS’ MOTION FOR § 1407 COORDINATION/CONSOLIDATION & TRANSFER OF RELATED ACTIONS TO THE SOUTHERN DISTRICT OF OHIO.”

 Bard Davol’s hernia mesh law firm actually acquiesced to the victim’s request to open up a multidistrict litigation for Bard Hernia mesh lawsuits that were filed in Federal Court.
 Bard’s surgical mesh attorneys made it crystal clear that it should be either all or none of the Bard’s hernia mesh and hernia patch products as part of the multidistrict litigation.

-Keep in mind, if this Multidistrict litigation is approved by the Panel, this will not be a hernia mesh class action.
+Keep in mind, if this Multidistrict litigation was approved by the Panel.
+This consolidated lawsuit is not a hernia mesh class action.
 As has been stated numerous times on this hernia mesh lawsuit blog, there are no hernia mesh class action lawsuits pending in the United States.
 There has never been a hernia mesh class action in the United States.

 Bard’s mesh law firm weighs in: